 The Company records foreign income taxes withheld from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recorded approximately \$38,323 and \$59,012 for the three months ended May 31, 2010 and 2009, respectively, of foreign income tax expense.
+The Company recorded approximately \$39,000 and \$44,000 for the three months ended August 31, 2010 and 2009, respectively, of foreign income tax expense, which is included in income tax benefit (provision) in the accompanying consolidated statements of income.